cashfree/ios-CFWebSDK/README.md

 #### Wallet

-Add the following parameters to params map as illustrated before invoking doPayment() for initiating a seamless wallet transaction.
+Add the following parameters to params dictionary as illustrated before invoking doPayment() for initiating a seamless wallet transaction.

 ```swift
 [